HakoForge/Hako-mkdocs/docs/hardware/powerboard.md

 # Powerboard

 ## Overview
-The powerboard is the central power distribution hub for the HakoCore chassis.
-It takes 8-pin PCIe power inputs from your ATX power supply and distributes power throughout the HakoCore power harnesses to individual PCBs. <br />
+The powerboard is the central power distribution hub for the Hako-Core chassis.
+It takes 8-pin PCIe power inputs from your ATX power supply and distributes power throughout the Hako-Core power harnesses to individual PCBs. <br />

-The powerboard provides clean, regulated power distribution for all storage devices and cooling systems in the HakoCore chassis.
+The powerboard provides clean, regulated power distribution for all storage devices and cooling systems in the Hako-Core chassis.

 ### Key Features

 - **Input**: Multiple 8-pin PCIe power connectors from PSU
-- **Output**: 24-pin connector to HakoCore power harnesses
+- **Output**: 24-pin connector to Hako-Core power harnesses
 - **Fan Power**: Direct 4-pin fan power outputs
 - **Modular Design**: Support for single or dual powerboard configuration